JoshuaBedford/dotfiles/readme.md

 See below for some more great notes from Dries's dotfiles, or go visit his repository for the untouched (and newest) version.

+## Lando ZSH (Plugin)
+While we are on the topic, checkout [Lando ZSH](https://github.com/JoshuaBedford/lando-zsh).
+It's a useful little plugin to be able to use normal commands rather than typing 'lando' in front of every command.

 ---------------------------------------------------------------------------------